simphotonics/generic_enum/generic_enum_example/example/README.md

 ## Introduction

-This library serves as a demonstrator on how to create [`GenericEnum`][GenericEnum] classes with features like json-serialization, a value-instance map, and access to instance identifiers.
+The package [`generic_enum_example`][generic_enum_example] serves as a demonstrator on how to create generic enumeration classes by adding extensions that offer json-serialization and a mapping of enum instances to generic base values.

 ## Starting Point